scifir/scifir-units/TO-DO.md

 // TODO: address class with zid inside
 // TODO: enum of movement maybe should be divided in kind of animal
 // TODO: display() function for pixel class
+// TODO: maybe delete the operator = T of percentage class, maybe there are more in similar classes.
+Try first the different literals of non-floating numeric types

 // EMOTIONAL UNITS (1)
 // TODO: finish the enums of mind.hpp